slurdge/esp8266_dht11_oled/README.md

-Simple Temperaterature and Humidity Reporter
+Simple Temperature and Humidity Reporter
 ============================================

 This project combines several components in order to have an automatic reporting of temperature and humidity based on the (rather low-precision) DHT11.